ced4568/ced-k3s-homelab/cluster-setup.md

 kubectl get nodes -o wide
 ```

-You should now see all three `k3s-django-*` nodes as control-plane,etcd,master.
+You should now see all three `k3s-django-*` nodes as control plane,etcd,master.

 ---